Food Anxiety and Social Events

 There is usually a root cause for the anxious response to certain foods.
 Talking to a mental health professional can help you identify the source of your anxiety and develop strategies for managing it.
 Looking for therapists with a relevant background in trauma, anxiety, or eating disorders can be particularly helpful.

-You can also ask friends and family for help in social events.
-Bringing a support person with you when you dine out can help alleviate certain aspects of anxiety.
-You can also develop a signal, to alert them to your state of mind and have them bring you outside or initiate another type of coping strategy.
+You can also ask friends and family for help at social events.
+For example, bringing a support person with you when you dine out can help alleviate certain aspects of anxiety.
+You can also develop a signal to alert them to your state of mind and have them bring you outside or initiate another type of coping strategy.

 Support Groups